h-janes/flask-sitemapper/README.md

     return flask.render_template("index.html")
 ```

 You can pass arguments to the decorator to include additional information in the sitemap.
-Whatever arguments you provide will be included in the URL entry as-is.
+Valid arguments are `lastmod` `changefreq` and `priority`.
 ```python
 @sitemapper.include(
     lastmod = "2022-02-08",